JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.1/Notes.md

 # Computer Related Legislation

 ## Copyright and Patents Act 1988
 Attempts to protect an individual's or organisation's work by applying copyright automatically to any origional work created.
 The act give the owner or creator the right to how the work is used, including copying, adapting and lending selling copies.
 The legislation applies to digital content such as literary, musical, artistic and other work.
 In 1992 it was updated to include software, enforced by software licenses.
-When you agree to a lisene the owner ios letting you use the software as long as you agree to thier terms.
+When you agree to a license the owner is letting you use the software as long as you agree to thier terms.
 These terms can be restritive or not.
-Free software means no restrictions, such as modifying it are placed on the software.
-Open source software is ussually free software.
-Proprietary software restricts stuff.
+Free software means there are no restrictions placed on the software, it can be modified adn distributed.
+Open source software is usually free software.
+Proprietary software restricts the user.

 Copyright expires after 25-70 years depending on the type of content.

-Whilst copyright applies to all work, patents apply to ideas and trademarks apply to indications of a company (like logos).
+Whilst copyright applies to all work, patents apply to ideas, and trademarks apply to indications of a company (like logos).

 ## Computer Misuse Act 1990
 Attempts to prevent malicous use of computers.
 To access data you need permission to the data and the computer.
 Updated since release.